pappitti/sector-classification-assistant/README.md

 ## The broader project

 This app was built as a demo to illustrate real-life use cases of AI, working exclusively with basic building blocks in order to demystify this technology.
 This explains why we reinvent the wheel in the worker.js file.
-In reality, the Transformer.js library has built-in methods to do semantic search.
-We have not tried to benchmark our DIY approach against the built-in methods.

 Read about other solutions we have built or tested in context of that project to classify companies by sector: https://www.pitti.io/blogs/ELIAAM/sector-classification